Alpha Sigma Phi: Notable members

-Musicians, stage, and screen performers
+Alpha Sigma Phi has over 8,000 undergraduate students members and well over 72,000 living members.

-Controversy over inclusion of women
+Local chapter or member misconduct

-In 1983, Tau chapter of Stanford University split off from the national fraternity organization over controversy regarding that chapter's inclusion of women as initiated members.
+In 1983, Tau chapter at Stanford University split off from the national fraternity organization over controversy regarding that chapter's inclusion of women as initiated members.
 The chapter had begun the tradition of initiating women some years earlier, but when a female member became president of the chapter, the national fraternity organization reacted with an immediate suspension and threat of charter revocation.
-Tau Chapter became Alpha Sigma Co-Ed Fraternity thereafter, surviving independently for over ten years.
+Tau chapter became Alpha Sigma Co-Ed Fraternity thereafter, surviving independently for over ten years.